osism/osism.github.io/docs/guides/other-guides/migration-guide/vmware-esxi.md

 ## How to create your Server

-The previously imported images need to be copied to a volume so the server is also able to evict to other hosts in the cluster, so lets create and start our server in SCS.
+The previously imported images need to be copied to a volume so the server is also able to evict to other hosts in the cluster, so lets create and start our server in OpenStack.

 Select one flavor for the host, in this case `SCS-8V-16`, which means 8 Virtual CPUs and 16GB of RAM, get a list of all your available flavors by executing
 `openstack flavor list` and select the best matching one.

 As the images are 20GB, you tell openstack that you need a boot volume with a size of 20 and a block-device for the additional device also with a size of 20GB.

-In this guide there is already a security group which fits our needs, if not, create one or you will not be able to communicate with your new Host.
+In this guide there is already a security group which fits our needs, if not, create one or you will not be able to communicate with your new host.

 ```
 openstack security group list